AathreyaG/reactai-starter/analysis.md

 - **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features**:
   - **CSV Upload**: Users should be able to upload CSV files through a web interface.
-The files can vary in size.
+The file size limit is 100MB.
   - **Catalog Management**: Users should be able to search and edit product catalogs.
   - **Export/Publish**: Users should be able to download or publish the entire catalog to GSA marketplaces.